General knowledge questions and answers by category for your virtual pub quiz - TheNewsTrace

 - Which US state was Donald Trump born in?

-- If you completed the Three Peaks challenge, which three UK mountains would you have climbed?
+- In the event you accomplished the Three Peaks problem, which three UK mountains would you’ve gotten climbed?

-- Which UK city is situated further west – Bristol or Edinburgh?
+- Which UK metropolis is located additional west – Bristol or Edinburgh?

 - What language is spoken in Brazil?

-- How many permanent members are there on the UN security council?
+- What number of everlasting members are there on the UN safety council?

 Answers